smithy-lang/smithy/docs/source/1.0/spec/core/shapes.rst

 .. _namespace-statement:

-The namespace statement is used to set the *current namespace*.
-Shapes can only be defined if a current namespace is defined, and only a single namespace can appear in an IDL model file.
+Shapes can only be defined if a namespace is declared, and only a single namespace can appear in an IDL model file.

 .. productionlist:: smithy
-    namespace_statement     :"namespace" `namespace`
+    namespace_statement :"namespace" `ws` `namespace` `br`

 The following example defines a string shape named ``MyString`` in the ``smithy.example`` namespace: